weitzhandler/FluentValidation.EntityFrameworkCore/README.md

     }
 }
 ```
-Note: we need the service provider to obtain the various `IValidator<>`s from the container.
+Note: we need a reference to the service provider so that we obtain the registered `IValidator<>`s from it.

 The following validators are currently supported: